dustin/gitmirror/README.markdown

 # What's This?

-I've got a few git repos places I automatically clone git repos and wanted to make sure these things stay up-to-date.
+I've got a few git repos and a few places I automatically clone git repos and wanted to make sure these things stay up-to-date.
 Some repos are on github, some are on other machines around the internet.
 They all look the same here.

 gitmirror updates git repositories on webhook triggers.
 This can be anything from a simple invocation of `curl` from a post-commit hook to